Molkobain/itop-extensions-documentation/molkobain-multiple-timezones-support/README.md

 ![](docs/mmts-portal-lists.png)

 ## Limitations
+**IMPORTANT: Before buying it, make sure you have read the following limitations.**

 For the moment some parts of the application are NOT compatible with the timezones:
 - Notifications
 - Imports / exports
 - REST/JSON API
+- Tables that are automatically refreshed

 ## Compatibility
 Only compatible with iTop 2.7+